Section Home

 Mapping courses and/or educational opportunities to program learning goals and outcomes provides an understanding of what is being learned at which educational opportunity in a particular program.
 It also assists in determining any gaps between the program student learning outcomes and courses.
 It serves as a road-map when assessing student learning in programs so that appropriate measures can be identified based on outcomes and courses

-How to do Curriculum Mapping?
+How to Map Curriculum

 There are several ways to map courses to student learning outcomes as seen below.
 Courses and other educational opportunities can be listed vertically while goals/outcomes horizontally while denoting a letter/symbol to mark that this learning opportunity meets this outcome.
 This process can also be reversed and various letters, symbols or scales can be used to show program goals and outcomes that appear in multiple places within the curriculum.